52North/testbed18-wilderness-workflow/README.md

 ## Run workflow

-To download samples for analysis run `tjects/experiments/testbed18/00_download_samples.ipynb`.
+To download samples for analysis (in notebook `51_analyze_samples.ipynb`) run `tjects/experiments/testbed18/00_download_samples.ipynb`.

+To analyze the activation space run `tjects/experiments/testbed18/ 4_analyze_activation_space.ipynb`.

 To predict activation maps and sensitivity maps from Sentinel-2 imagery to analyze wilderness characteristics run `tjects/experiments/testbed18/51_analyze_samples.ipynb`.

 ## Additional notes

 * The asos folder (with only `__init__.py` and `modules.py`) needs to be in place to unpickle the model checkpoints.
+* There are some memory limitation when running a tale on Whole Tale.
+If the kernel crashes during `51_analyze_samples.ipynb`try to use a smaller sample.